jkachhadia/infinite-scraper/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes after installing the prerequisites.
+You can use it for personal uses for research purposes on housing price analysis for various parts of India.

 ### Prerequisites